 - Omega-3 Fatty Acids: Salmon is one of the richest foods in omega-3 fatty acids.
 Omega-3’s provide many health benefits including the maintenance and development of brain functions, maintaining vision, heart health, joints and healthy cholesterol levels.
 For more information on omega 3’s click here.

 - Vitamins B: Salmon is a great source of vitamins B, containing 51% of vitamin B12 and 50% of vitamin B3 per 100 grams.
-Each type of vitamins B work together to maintain optimal function of your brain nervous system.
+Each type of vitamins B works together to maintain the optimal function of your brain nervous system.

 What to look for when buying salmon

 Find the freshest salmon possible.
 As salmon gets older the flavour will deteriorate and the risk of food poisoning will increase.
 This is a general rule when buying any type of fish.